AliyunContainerService/ackdistro/docs/user-guide/getting-started.md

     - KubeletRunDiskSize=100 # unit is GiB, capacity for /var/lib/kubelet, default is 100
     - DNSDomain=cluster.local # default is cluster.local
     - ServiceNodePortRange=30000-32767 # default is 30000-32767
-    - MTU=1440 # mtu for calico interface, default is 1440
-    - IPAutoDetectionMethod=can-reach=8.8.8.8 # calico ip auto-detection method, default is "can-reach=8.8.8.8", see https://projectcalico.docs.tigera.io/archive/v3.8/reference/node/configuration
     - SuspendPeriodHealthCheck=false # suspend period health-check, default is false
     - EnableLocalDNSCache=false # enable local dns cache component, default is false
-    - IPv6DualStack=false # enable IPv6DualStack mode, default is false
     - RemoveMasterTaint=false # remove master taint or not, default is false
+    - DockerLimitNOFILE=infinity # set LimitNOFILE for docker.service, default is 1048576
+    - gatewayInternalIP=1.1.1.1 # the gateway internal vip
+    - ingressInternalIP=1.1.1.1 # the ingress internal vip
+    - CertSANs=1.1.1.1 # extra cert sans, if gatewayInternalIP not empty, must set it in CertSANs too
   ssh:
     passwd: "password"
     #user: root # default is root